 Much of the blame is laid at the feet of employers who have placed unreasonable demands on the workforce, especially as they seek to encourage that workforce back into their offices.
 Having tasted a hybrid working model for more than two years, today’s employees are looking for flexibility and a more human-centric approach.

-A 2022 survey3 looking at Accounts Payable Automation suggests a much higher figure.
+A 2022 Insight Avenue survey looking at Accounts Payable Automation suggests a much higher figure.
 This report says that finance and AP team disgruntlement, burnout, or churn affects 32% of businesses, and 73% concede that staff productivity and morale in the finance/AP department is a concern.
 Furthermore, 78% say that too much manual (non-automated) work is overwhelming for their finance/AP staff.

 Young employees are particularly prone to leave.
-According to Gartner4, only 19.9% of IT workers between the ages of 18 and 29 have a high likelihood of staying, compared to 48.1% of those aged 50-70 years.
-Research from The Institute of Financial Operations & Leadership (IFOL)5 adds to the emerging picture that modern automation is crucial to talent retention.
-The study reveals that almost a third (32%) of young finance professionals say modernising finance with technology would be the most exciting problem to solve if they became a CFO.
+According to Gartner, only 19.9% of IT workers between the ages of 18 and 29 have a high likelihood of staying, compared to 48.1% of those aged 50-70 years.
+Research from The Institute of Financial Operations & Leadership (IFOL) adds to the emerging picture that modern automation is crucial to talent retention.
+The study reveals that almost a third (32%) of young finance professionals say modernizing finance with technology would be the most exciting problem to solve if they became a CFO.

 Businesses need to look beyond quick fixes to remuneration and bonuses if they are to resolve employee concerns.
 They ignore working conditions and flexibility at their peril.
 McKinsey hints that company leaders are putting their very businesses at risk by not understanding what their employees are running from and what they might gravitate towards.
 Moreover, because many employers are handling the situation similarly—failing to invest in a more fulfilling employee experience and meet new demands for autonomy and flexibility at work—some employees deliberately choose to withdraw entirely from traditional forms of full-time employment.
 This may be why according to PwC, almost half (48%) of CFOs surveyed are altering processes to become less dependent on employee institutional knowledge.

-It may not have been obvious before, but process automation is becoming an essential tool in the employer armoury.
-FSN’s research6 indicates that investment in customer-facing systems has exceeded investment in ‘back-office’ systems by four to one over the last five years.
-According to another recent survey6, 68% of organisations still manually type supplier invoices into their ERP or financial accounting software.
+It may not have been obvious before, but process automation is becoming an essential tool in the employer’s armory.
+FSN’s research indicates that investment in customer-facing systems has exceeded investment in ‘back-office’ systems by four to one over the last five years.
+According to another survey, 68% of organizations still manually type supplier invoices into their ERP or financial accounting software.

 With the Great Resignation showing no signs of abating, smart CFOs know that now is the time to invest if they are to keep their people engaged and their businesses thriving.